SwingGuy1024/Blog/Bad Uses of Optional.md

     2   final Widget widget = widgetOpt.orElseGet(() -> getDefaultWidget());
     3   // ...
 (More code)

 Here, finally, we can say that Optional is adding clarity to the API.
 Use of null instead of a Widget instance is actually allowed.
 Here, the API does not mislead anyone.
 Of course, users who choose to use null must be careful not to call `Optional.of(widget)`.
 Instead, they should use `Optional.ofNullable(widget)` or `Optional.empty()`, but that's a fail-fast mistake, so it will get caught early.
 Unfortunately, so many developers wrap required parameters inside Optional, that the meaning of this occasional valid use will often get lost anyway.

+But before Optional was invented, there was already a widely-used way to specify a parameter as optional: Overloading!

+    private void someMethod() { someMethod(null) }
+    private void someMethod(Widget widget) { ... }

-And, there's a simpler way to write the API that doesn't add verbosity to the calling method:
+And, there's a simpler way to let the user know that `widget` may be null, that doesn't add verbosity to the calling method:

     1 private void someMethod(final Widget widgetOrNull) {
     2   final Widget widget = (widgetOrNull == null) ? getDefaultWidget() : widgetOrNull;